KOflyan/java-language-basics/src/lesson2/classwork/EXERCISES.md

 ## EX 1 - If-else, switch

-1. Define a method which takes in a parameter, `double temperatureInCelcius`.
+1. Define a method which takes in a parameter, `void displayWeatherDescription`.
 If the passed argument is bigger than 15, print `It is warm outside!`, if it is less than 15 but bigger than 0 -- `It is chill outside!` and in other cases print `It is freezing outside!`